wangzihanggg/CMCL6D/README.md

 # CMCL6D
-This repository is used to store some of the results from the paper "Multiple Modality Fusion for Object Pose Estimation: A Cross-layer Cross-modal Hybrid CNN Architecture".
-When the paper is published, the source code will be opened and a tutorial will be released.
+This repository is used to store some of the results from the paper "Multiple Modality Fusion for Object Pose Estimation: A Cross-layer Cross-modal Hybrid CNN Architecture". **doi:10.3390/machines11090891**

 ## Results of CM&CL Module Based Segmentation Network